DigitalCoreNZ/hashnode/cmdpvjgk2002u02la6nmh5xb1.md

     * These would typically involve custom tasks and templates tailored for each document type.

-By following these steps, you can systematically apply the BMAD Method to produce a comprehensive suite of documents, from high-level requirements to executable code and user-facing guides, all driven by intelligent AI agents.
+By following these steps, I can systematically apply the BMAD Method to produce a comprehensive suite of documents, from high-level requirements to executable code and user-facing guides, all driven by intelligent AI agents.

 ---

-## 6. Agent Names
+## 6\.
+Agent Names

 The BMAD Method utilizes a set of specialized AI agents, each with a distinct role and purpose within the development workflow.
 Understanding these agents is key to effectively leveraging the method.

 * **Analyst Agent:**

     * **Purpose:** Involved in the initial project idea and research phase.
 Responsible for brainstorming, market research, and competitor analysis to help create a foundational Project Brief.

 * **Product Manager (PM) Agent:**

     * **Purpose:** Creates the Product Requirement Document (PRD) from the Project Brief.
 This document details Functional Requirements (FRs), Non-Functional Requirements (NFRs), Epics, and Stories.

 * **Architect Agent:**

     * **Purpose:** Designs the system architecture based on the PRD and optional UX specifications.
 This includes defining the technical stack, system components, data flow, and overall structural design.

 * **UX Expert Agent (Optional):**

     * **Purpose:** If User Experience (UX) is required, this agent creates a Front End Specification and can generate UI prompts.

 * **Product Owner (PO) Agent:**

     * **Purpose:** Ensures all planning documents (PRD, Architecture, UX Spec) are aligned by running a Master Checklist.
 If not aligned, the PO updates Epics and Stories and guides revisions.
 Also responsible for sharding the PRD and Architecture documents for the development cycle.

 * **Scrum Master (SM) Agent:**

     * **Purpose:** Reviews previous development/QA notes and drafts the next development story from the sharded Epic and Architecture documents.
 Ensures stories are self-contained units of work.

 * **Development (Dev) Agent:**

     * **Purpose:** Executes tasks sequentially, implements code and tests based on the detailed story files, and runs all validations.
 Marks stories as "Ready for Review" upon completion.

 * **QA Agent:**

     * **Purpose:** Optionally reviews story drafts against existing artifacts.
 In the core development cycle, performs a senior developer review, refactors code, adds tests, and documents notes.
 Decides if more Dev work is needed or if the story is approved.

 ---